Instacart’s workers will strike for safety protections and hazard pay. A lifeline of groceries could be caught in the middle.

 Earlier in March, before as many people were sheltering in place, Montalvo told The Post that growth has surged by 10 times in California and Washington and by 20 times in New York and that searches for hand sanitizer increased by 23 times.

-On social media, customers have been flooding Instacart workers will gratitude and praise.
+On social media, customers have been flooding Instacart workers with gratitude and praise.

-the guy from Instacart whos shopping for us at food lion right now is braver than any troop ever so I’m leaving him a note and some cash pic.twitter.com/S5646r8TMc— the Mrs (@mrsombudsman) March 26, 2020

 Users often post images of texts with their shoppers.